 What Are the Advantages of a Portable Propane Fire Pit?

-How Long Does a 20lb Propane Tank Last on a Fire Pit?
+How Long Does a 20lb Propane Tank Last With a Fire Pit?

 A 20-pound propane canister easily connects to a portable propane fire pit to provide fuel for the fire.

-We’ve read that the average gas fire pit will typically last from 3 to 6 hours on a 20 lb. propane tank, but because the fire pits themselves and their use vary so much, it’s tough to make generalizations.
+We’ve found that the average gas fire pit typically lasts from 3 to 6 hours on a 20-pound propane tank, but because the fire pits themselves and their use vary significantly, it’s challenging to make generalizations.

-As an example, an Outland Firebowl will run between 7 and 11 hours off one 20-pound propane tank.
+For example, an Outland Firebowl will run for between 7 and 11 hours off one 20-pound propane tank.
 However, there are several sizes of Outland Firebowls with various BTUs, so you’ll have to factor in how you use your Firebowl as well.
+In the options listed below, we provide the BTU information to help you estimate your typical propane consumption based on your general usage.

 Do Propane Fire Pits Give Off Enough Heat?